-Even though there is no statute that explicitly provides

-that compliance programs should be considered as a mitigating factor to reduce or eliminate criminal liability for bribery offences, public prosecutors may take into consideration the compliance program of a corporate as a mitigating factor and reduce or eliminate liability for bribery offences if the implemented programs have been effectively promoted and managed.
+Even though there is no statute that explicitly provides that compliance programs should be considered as a mitigating factor to reduce or eliminate criminal liability for bribery offences, public prosecutors may take into consideration the compliance program of a corporate as a mitigating factor and reduce or eliminate liability for bribery offences if the implemented programs have been effectively promoted and managed, which may be also considered as one of the evidence that the company was not negligent in supervising the natural person who actually committed the offence of bribery.

-14. Has the government published any guidance advising how to comply with anticorruption and bribery laws in your jurisdiction?
+13. Has the government published any guidance advising how to comply with anti-bribery and corruption laws in your jurisdiction?